ACCESS-NRI/access-test-component/README.md

 ### Spack compilation

-Follow instructions to set up to use the ACCESS-NRI spack configuration](https://access-hive.org.au/getting_started/spack/).
+Follow instructions to set up to use the [ACCESS-NRI spack configuration](https://access-hive.org.au/getting_started/spack/).

 Install using spack:
 ```bash